-More recently the Local Government Association Councillor briefing pack "Ensuring your community is resilient to the impacts of extreme weather" (2015) states that adapting to local climate risks is a critical element of effective planning for the future safety, health and prosperity of our communities, Adaptation the briefing says will make councils and the communities they serve more resilient to extreme weather in the future and will also lead to cost savings in the longer term (Local Government Association, 2015).
+More recently the Local Government Association Councillor briefing pack "Ensuring your community is resilient to the impacts of extreme weather" (2015) states that adapting to local climate risks is a critical element of effective planning for the future safety, health and prosperity of our communities.
+Adaptation the briefing says will make councils and the communities they serve more resilient to extreme weather in the future and will also lead to cost savings in the longer term (Local Government Association, 2015).
+A further report, "Climate Ready Councils: The business case for managing the impacts of severe weather and a changing climate" (Maiden and Monaghan, 2015) highlights ways that councils across England can develop ways to deal with the impacts of climate change such as flooding and severe cold weather.

-The Committee on Climate Change (2015) report Reducing emissions and preparing for climate change: 2015 Progress Report to Parliament - Summary and recommendations introduces 5 main recommendations.
+The Committee on Climate Change (2015) report "Reducing emissions and preparing for climate change: 2015 Progress Report to Parliament - Summary and recommendations" introduces 5 main recommendations.
 The recommendations include; Buildings: develop plans and policies that deliver low-carbon heat and energy efficiency whilst also addressing the increasing risks of heat stress and flooding and Infrastructure: make decisions that help reduce emissions and improve the resilience of infrastructure networks and services during periods of extreme weather.
-The report also covers the progress made against the 2050 Climate Change Act target.
+The report also covers the progeress made against the 2050 Climate Change Act target.